openstack/glance-specs/specs/kilo/artifact-repository.rst

 pre-uploaded to some back-end storage.
-If the new blobs are uploaded, they will be placed into the storage system (the one which is being used for the particular instance of Glance) and associated with the the artifact record by using its id.
+If the new blobs are uploaded, they will be placed into the storage system (the one which is being used for the particular instance of Glance) and associated with the artifact record by using its id.
 If the existing location/uri is passed, only the association will be made.

 When the artifact repository is browsed, only the artifact metadata is